lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 Use `lightly-magic` and `lightly-upload` with the following parameters:

 - Use `input_dir=/local/projects/wild-animals`
-- If you chose option A to generate thumbnails in your bucket, use `upload=thumbnails`
+- If you chose the option to generate thumbnails in your bucket, use `upload=thumbnails`
-- If you chose option B or C, use `upload=metadata` instead.
+- Otherwise, use `upload=metadata` instead.